sg84/NSaaS_Pi/README.md

 > In local-connections, make sure leftsubnet and rightsubnet are set to be the network for the WIFI.
 This section prevents local traffic being forced over the VPN
 > In local-to-cgnsaas configure the following properties:

-    right= This should be the FQDN you get from the NSaaS portal that you connect TO.
+    right= This should be the FQDN you get from the CG Conncet portal that you connect TO.
 You're given two by NSaaS, pick the first one only.
-For this demo, we don't need two tunnels. leftsubnet= This should be set to your local WIFI network (which will match what you configured for the network on the NSaaS side).
+For this demo, we don't need two tunnels. leftsubnet= This should be set to your local WIFI network (which will match what you configured for the network on the CG Connect side).

 > Next, edit /etc/ipsec.secrets.
 This is the file that maps a site address / FQDN to a PSK.
 You'll want a line that looks like the below (but use the details from the portal for your site)...